 Inspiring Travel Stories About The Kindness Of Strangers

 1. A short story on kindness and sisterhood in Brazil

-When people ask me to think back to what travel experience was the most inspiring and why, I’m taken back to a time when I was in Rio de Janeiro, Brazil, waiting for the bus.
+When people ask me to think back to my most inspiring travel experience stories, I’m taken back to a time when I was traveling alone in Brazil.
+Specifically, I was waiting for the bus in Rio de Janeiro.

 I was new to the city and still pretty unfamiliar with the currency, so I thought it would be a good idea to get the money ready before boarding.

 Out of the corner of my eye, I saw a man who was walking by completely stop in his tracks, look at my wallet, and then look at me like a hunter with his eye on the target.
 He’d been walking past me, but he suddenly whizzed around and made a beeline in my direction.